The Future of Registries: Comments from the Community Research

 The Future of Registries – Comments from the Community is the first part in a series of initiatives designed to engage as many people in conversations to get a better, shared understanding of the usage and benefit of rare disease patient registries.

-We have created this survey to gain real world insights into registries as of early 2019.
+We created this survey to gain real world insights into registries as of early 2019.

 We would like to get as much feedback and comments from the community to get a clear picture of the current state of registries.